Vitamin K2 Foods: 5 Sources of Vitamin K2 (Menaquinone)

 Cheese is rich in vitamin K2.

-Obviously, cheese coming from the milk of a grass-fed animal is higher in K2 than the cheese coming from a grass-fed animal, due to the fact that most of the grass the animals eat is high in K1…
+Obviously, cheese coming from the milk of a grass-fed animal is higher in K2 than the cheese coming from a grain-fed animal, due to the fact that most of the grass the animals eat is high in K1…

 …And their gut bacteria converts it to K2, and stores it in various tissues.

 Eventually, this vitamin K2 can also be found in the animal’s milk, which is fermented into cheese, bumping up the K2 formation even more.